Skip to main content

 Once you set up the file format for an existing conversions program feed, try to keep the file format (such as the column headers or the column order) the same for all subsequent files.
 If you change the file format for an existing feed, create a support case before uploading the new file to ensure your existing feeds are not impacted.
 For more information, see "Changing the Format of an Existing File".

-List of All File Columns
+List of All Universal File Columns

 Column Required?